 Disadvantages of cavity wall:

-- To maintain the wind-driven rainfall, cavity walls have been first inbuilt coastal areas; filling the cavity with insulation will always risk that moisture will have the ability to discover its solution to the inside, regardless of the insulation materials.
+- Filling the cavity with insulation will always risk that moisture will have the ability to discover its solution to the inside, regardless of the insulation materials.

 - There is also a possibility that the installation will cause unfinished air to come out of the pocket due to ‘cold spots’ on the inside walls, which attract condensation.